 Connecticut College and the Toor Cummings Center provide abundant support for students involved in international studies.
 Accessible expert faculty and staff, combined with campus services, offer a rich selection of resources to CISLA students as they prepare for their experiences abroad.

-Information Services at the Charles E. Shain Library is a fountain of information regarding internships and area studies.
+Information Services at the Charles E. Shain Library is a fountain of information.
 The very knowledgeable library staff is on hand to assist with research.
 There is a library liaison program between the librarians and students to educate them in research and bibliography methods.

 The Global Learning Lab (GLL), located in the Walter Commons for Global Study and Engagement, supports all world language courses and provides materials and multimedia stations for course work.
 The GLL is the home of the Structured Independent Language Study (SILS) program, which leverages the online language learning platform Mango, as well as local expertise, to offer students the chance to study languages not taught as part of the formal curriculum.